hyperchomp/prgl/README.md

 These dependencies are bundled in the project source code and don't require separate installation.
 * [Glad](https://github.com/Dav1dde/glad) (MIT) for **glad1** as a GL loader.
 * [stb](https://github.com/nothings/stb) (MIT) for stb_image as a loader for things like textures.
 * [cglm](https://github.com/recp/cglm) (MIT) For linear algebra (2D/3D math).
 This is what prgl leverages for vectors, matrices, and all the math that goes along with them.
-This library is meant to be used directly when developing with prgl for the data structures and supporting math it provides.
+This framework is meant to be used directly when developing with prgl for the data structures and supporting math it provides.